-1 Children are defined as "persons aged under 18".
+Children are defined as "persons aged under 18".

-2 Vulnerable adults are defined as "persons aged 18 or over who has a "substantial learning or physical disability; a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs or a significant reduction in physical or mental capacity".
+&lt;sup>2 Vulnerable adults are defined as "persons aged 18 or over who has a "substantial learning or physical disability; a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs or a significant reduction in physical or mental capacity".
 (Department of Health 2002)

-3 Wales Interim Policy and Procedures for the Protection of Vulnerable Adults From Abuse (January 2013) provides a comprehensive list of behaviour that is categorised as abuse.
+&lt;sup>3 Wales Interim Policy and Procedures for the Protection of Vulnerable Adults From Abuse (January 2013) provides a comprehensive list of behaviour that is categorised as abuse.

-4 Children are defined as "persons aged under 18".
+&lt;sup>4 Children are defined as "persons aged under 18".

-5 Vulnerable adults are defined as "persons aged 18 or over who has a "substantial learning or physical disability; a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs or a significant reduction in physical or mental capacity".
+&lt;sup>5 Vulnerable adults are defined as "persons aged 18 or over who has a "substantial learning or physical disability; a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs or a significant reduction in physical or mental capacity".
 (Department of Health 2002)

-6 All Wales Child Protection Procedures 2008
+&lt;sup>6 All Wales Child Protection Procedures 2008

-7 All Wales Child Protection Procedures 2008
+&lt;sup>7 All Wales Child Protection Procedures 2008

-8 Guidance taken from the WCVA Criminal Records Unit and Safeguarding Service, January 2014.
+&lt;sup>8 Guidance taken from the WCVA Criminal Records Unit and Safeguarding Service, January 2014.
 And From The Disclosure and Barring Service, November 2013

-9 The information was prepared following consultation with the Wales Council for Voluntary Action in January 2014
+&lt;sup>9 The information was prepared following consultation with the Wales Council for Voluntary Action in January 2014

-10 Disclosure Barring Service October 2013, Updated January 2014
+&lt;sup>10 Disclosure Barring Service October 2013, Updated January 2014

-11 Re-briefing for all seasonal staff is included in Pre-Season briefing.
+&lt;sup>11 Re-briefing for all seasonal staff is included in Pre-Season briefing.

-12 PSCB Tier raining currently provided by Pembrokeshire County Council.
+&lt;sup>12 Safeguarding Tier 1 training currently provided by Pembrokeshire County Council.